phoi5675/end-to-end-self-driving-cars/README.md

 ## simple descriptions; to get more info, please see Readme.md in each folder
 - benchmark : to run benchmark
-- carla : after copying files from CARLA/PythonAPI/carla/*, overwrite files in this carla
+- carla : after copying files from CARLA/PythonAPI/carla/*, overwrite files in this carla folder
-- collector : to collect data, use this folder
+- collector : to collect data
 - imit_agent : to test trained model
 - train : train the model